 The Truebill app is not perfect but it does offer some helpful tools to help you save money.

 Overall, Truebill is a pretty solid app.
 It does what it sets out to do, which is help you save money, eliminate unwanted bills, and reduce the time associated with having to do it yourself.

-The app is a fair alternative to Trim.
+The app is a good alternative to Trim.
 While Trim offers cancellation services for free, their offering is a bit more limited than Truebill’s.
-And although Truebill takes a higher percentage from the savings on your bills and subscriptions, it is a more robust app.
+Although Truebill takes a higher percentage from the savings on your bills and subscriptions, it is a more robust app.

 Despite the small fee they take from your savings, if Truebill helps you save a noticeable amount of money and you’re putting in little effort, it’s worth a try.